Defective Products and Product Liability Lawsuits

 • The retailer that sold the product

-You may not be sure who was responsible for your injuries, but multiple parties may share liability for causing them.
-Your lawyer can include multiple parties in a product liability suit, which increases the chances you can recover compensatory damages in a settlement or at trial.
+You may not be sure who was responsible for your injuries.
+Multiple parties may share liability for causing them.
+Your lawyer can include multiple parties in a product liability suit, increasing the chances you can recover compensatory damages in a settlement or at trial.

 One possibility is that the plaintiff modified the product in a way that made it unsafe.
 For example, if you disabled a guard on your lawnmower, the product may be more dangerous than when you bought it.

-A skilled product liability attorney can use that experience in settlement negotiations with the defense or to take your case to trial if that is necessary to assert your rights.
+A skilled product liability attorney can use their experience in settlement negotiations with the defense or to take your case to trial.
+Through the attorney-client relationship, your personal injury lawyer will assert your rights.
 Compensation could include money for your medical bills and other losses.

 Was this helpful?